dhable/caffeinatedideas.com/_posts/2014-08-14-breaking-statically-typed-languages.md

 that the value passed through one of those verified path.
 This is one of the pitfalls with dynamic typing - you need to write tests around all the permutations of the values every time you accept a value as an input.

-Now we could build a strongly typed EmailAddr object and that\'s probbaly the right way to tackle this problem.
+Now we could build a strongly typed EmailAddr object and that\'s probably the right way to tackle this problem.
 With common type, like email address, we could use an open source solution.
 Sadly, most developers won\'t because the object either has odd dependencies, isn\'t straight forward to use or is lacking some major functionality that can\'t be mixed in.
 Look at all the Java libraries that use a string for a URL when java.net.URL has been part of the platform forever.

 I\'m not advocating that we should drop everything and pick up tools with static typing.
-There are points that dynamic typing is a fantasic option and there are points that static typing is great.
+There are points that dynamic typing is a fantastic option and there are points that static typing is great.
 Just please stop using type checking and compilers as reasons your language is better when most of the code you write doesn\'t leverage them.